Skip to content

 public struct MlxModel: Identifiable, Sendable {

-public enum Kind { case language, vision }
+public enum Kind { case language, vision, retriever }

 public let id: String